 What could be worse than a broken or old lawn mower taking up space in the shed or garage?
 Many of us enjoy cutting the grass but don’t think about what to do with our mowers when we’re ready to part with them.
-From donating parts to recycling your lawn mower, we’re here to help you find the most straightforward option for lawn mower disposal.
+From donating parts to recycling your lawn mower, we’re here to help you find the most straightforward option for mower disposal.

 You can also donate your old lawn mower to a local charity.
 For example, some nonprofits will pick up a donation for a small fee.
-If you have a friend, family member, or a neighbor who has been looking for a mower, you might want to think about giving it to them.
+If you have a friend, family member, or neighbor who has been looking for a mower, you might want to think about giving it to them.
 There are also plenty of churches and animal shelters that would appreciate the donation, too.

 If you think the best option is to scrap your old lawn mower, you could possibly sell some of its parts.
 Since most of their parts consist of aluminum and steel, you can try to contact a scrap metal facility.
-However, keep in mind that you’d make more money at a junkyard with multiple pieces, so only do this if you have the time and know-how to break down a lawn mower.
+However, remember that you’d make more money at a junkyard with multiple pieces, so only do this if you have the time and know-how to break down a lawn mower.

-Can you recycle it?
+Can you recycle lawn mower parts?

 Yes, you can recycle a broken or old lawn mower.
-The reason being is because it’s made of metal and plastic parts.
+The reason is because it’s made of metal and plastic parts.
 Before you choose this route, be sure to look up your town’s rules.
 Sometimes, you might have to request a special pick-up time since these are larger items.
 If you’re able to, you can also haul it down to a recycling facility.
 If you do decide to drop it off, you may have to pay a fee.

 Remember that you can also recycle other equipment, including snow blowers, tractors, leaf blowers, weed trimmers, axes, and wheelbarrows.

 What are the best local options for mower removal?